CprimeLearningLabs/bitbucket-selfhosted/labs/section-2/lab-2.6-miscellaneous.md

 Click `Save` in the dialog box.
 Notice that the button has changed to `Watching` in the upper right of the page.

-Now click on your user avator icon on the right end of the top menu bar of the page.
+Now click on your user avatar icon on the right end of the top menu bar of the page.
 In the drop-down menu, select `Manage account`.

 On the "Account" page, click on the `Watched repositories` menu item in the left menu panel.